freaky-dirac/spring-security-example/README.md

-# RESTful api spring example
+# Spring Security example

-A simple example of RESTful application using spring 4.
+A simple security example of RESTful application using spring 4.

 ## Dependencies manager
 maven 3.2.5